nevermined-io/cryptoarts/README.md

 You can execute the script using {major|minor|patch} as first argument to bump the version accordingly:

-- To bump a patch version: `npm run release`
+- To bump a patch version: `yarn release`
-- To bump a minor version: `npm run release minor`
+- To bump a minor version: `yarn release minor`
-- To bump a major version: `npm run release major`
+- To bump a major version: `yarnrelease major`

 By creating the Git tag with these tasks, Travis will trigger a new Kubernetes live deployment automatically, after a successful tag build.